AbeTavarez/-StayHomeCookHome/README.md

 StayHomeCookHome

 ## Project Description
-Now that you're working from home, this is the best time to learn how to coook.
+Now that you're working from home, this is the best time to learn how to cook.

 + Get easy, fast and healthy recipes to make at home while you stay safe.